Job Descriptions That Win: 3 Outstanding Examples

 Here’s the good news: 99% of job descriptions are painfully long and boring.

 Since so few companies invest in job descriptions, there is so much room to stand out.
-All candidates – whether passive or active - will read your job description at some point in the hiring process.
+As this guide to creating job postings that attract stronger candidates explains, your job post should be more than a list of requirements — it should strengthen your employer brand and inspire the right candidates to take action.
+All candidates — whether passive or active — will read your job description at some point in the hiring process.
 Why not use it strategically to grab and keep the attention of the candidate you’re really after?

 We're all for expirmenting with new formats to bring your job descriptions to life.
 But sometimes, all you have at your disposal is the keyboard in front of you.